mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   self.assertEqual(150.0, initial_score)
 ```

+A reader can understand

+**The reader should understand a test function without reading any code outside the function body.**
+{: .notice--info}

 My experienced readers may think, "That's all well and good for a single test.
 But what happens if you have many tests?
 Won't you end up duplicating the setup code?"